 Hon.
 David Joanasie (interpretation): Thank you, Mr. Speaker.
-The Nunavut mayors' meeting had an annual general meeting, and there was not much discussion about benefits to employees, however, the Nunavut Association of Municipalities gave a motion, a resolution.
-I can talk about that.
+The Nunavut mayors' meeting had an annual general meeting and there was not much discussion about benefits to employees.

-We have been producing a response to them as well, and there were other things that were talked about at the meeting, and my fellow ministers were able to attend, representing their departments, and there were questions directed to them as well, however the question that the member for Uqqummiut is asking, if there were questions about benefits and remuneration, that was not discussed as far as I am aware.
+However, the Nunavut Association of Municipalities provided a copy of the resolutions that were passed, which I can talk about, and we are preparing a response as the Department of Community and Government Services.
+There were other things that were discussed at the meeting and my ministerial colleagues were able to attend, representing their departments, and there were questions directed to them as well.

+However, with respect to the question from the Member for Uqqummiut, employee benefits and remuneration were not discussed as far as I am aware.
 Thank you, Mr. Speaker.

-Speaker: Your final supplementary, Ms. Killiktee.
+Speaker: Your second and final supplementary, Ms. Killiktee.

 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
-Yes, a discussion needs to be done about that matter, and the hamlets get a lot of help from your department, and the hamlets are only able to operate because you provide them with specific funding.
+Yes, a discussion needs to be done about that matter.
+The hamlets get a lot of help from your department and the hamlets are only able to operate because you provide them with specific funding.
 However, there has been rapid growth in this area and in order to keep up with the accelerated rate of growth, the hamlets all have a lot of catching up to do.
-Accordingly, the needs of the more senior members, the SAOs of the hamlets, foreman's and finance people, all need to be better addressed and met.
+Accordingly, the needs of the more senior members, the SAOs of the hamlets, foremen and finance people, all need to be better addressed and met.
 That is why I am voicing this issue.
 They have been given even more responsibilities.

-I will speak in English. (interpretation ends) Looking at CGS and community development grants and contributions policies under the Municipal Funding Program, I see huge play with municipalities, senior administrators, and maintenance seniors having big responsibilities that the government has created.
-The funding is used, and that includes: general government services, general works, protective services, transportation, building maintenance, utilities, recreation, land administrations, and so on.
+I will speak in English. (interpretation ends) Looking at CGS and Community Development grants and contributions policies under the Municipal Funding Program, I see huge play with municipalities, senior administrators, and maintenance seniors having big responsibilities that the government has created.
+The funding is used and that includes general government services, general works, protective services, transportation, building maintenance, utilities, recreation, land administration, and so on.
 They have so much in play in their offices.

-(interpretation) Because of that, I would like to ask the minister: knowing that this funding will end in April 2025, can the minister commit to reviewing this matter to ensure that the staff of the hamlets are properly taken care of?
+(interpretation) Because of that, I would like to ask the minister for clarification.
+Knowing that this funding will end in April 2025, can the minister commit to reviewing this matter to ensure that the staff of the hamlets are properly taken care of?
 As I mentioned earlier, it is crucial that we have happy, proficient, committed staff.
 I recognize that the funding provided is significant, but they are constantly facing large deficits.
 Having the largest number of employees, they spend a lot of money through this department with public works in the communities.

 Moving forward, improvements need to be made with budgeting and funding allocation when it comes to determining how much money the individual communities get, as well as looking at all the operations and services that need to be performed by the communities.
-These include: travel, accommodations, medical travel accommodations, etcetera.
-I would like that these items be considered when allocating funding in the future, I will stop here for now.
-Thank you, Mr. Speaker.
+These include travel, accommodations, medical travel accommodations, and so on.
+I would like these items to be considered when allocating funding in the future.
+Mr. Speaker, I will stop here for now.
+Thank you.